 #11 Boardwalks to the Beaches

 Peppered throughout Hutchinson Island are several beach entrances for the public to access the water.
-The wooden structures along with the sand dunes each have their own personality and make great backdrops for your Florida vacation.
+The wooden structures that carry you across the dunes make great backdrops for your Florida vacation.

 #12 Santa Lucea Beach

 Santa Lucea Beach is just north of the House of Refuge.
 Take the wooden boardwalk from the free parking lot to the beach.
 Be careful, and don’t park next to clumps of trees as there have been reports of thieves hiding in the forage ready to break into cars unseen.
-There are no lifeguards or facilities at this beach, but the views are outstanding.
+There are no lifeguards or facilities here, but the views are outstanding.

 #13 The Elliott Museum

 The Elliott Museum is a curious location on Hutchinson Island.
-Dream of yourself in a new car?
-The Elliott Museum has a 3-level-car-robotic racking system that holds over 50 vehicles and is the only one of its kind in an American museum.
-Select the car you would like to see and the system will retrieve the desired vehicle and display it on a turntable front and center for you to admire.
+I caught Brenda dreaming of herself in a new car..
+The Elliott Museum has a racking system that holds over 50 vehicles and is the only one of its kind in an American museum.
+Select the car you want to see, and the system will retrieve the desired vehicle and display it on a turntable front and center for you to admire.
 I think Brenda had her heart set on this Thunderbird.

-Old-time store displays are on exhibit in the General Store from the late 1800s & early 1900s including an Apothecary Shop, Barber Shop, Ice Cream Soda Fountain, Post office, and more.
+This General Store from the late 1800s & early 1900s includes an Apothecary Shop, Barber Shop, Ice Cream Soda Fountain, Post office, and more.
 Put yourself in any of these locations for that perfect shot.
 Don’t forget your vintage clothing.

 #14 The Stuart Water Tower

-As we continue our countdown of 25 of the Best Photo Spots in Stuart, Florida we land at the iconic water tower.
+We continue our list of the Best Photo Spots in Stuart, Florida, at the iconic water tower.
 The tower is one of the most recognizable landmarks in Stuart.
 Painted with an American Flag, this is small-town Americana at its best.

 #15 Confusion Corner

-One of Downtown Stuart’s most notable tourist attractions is an intersection – known as “Confusion Corner”.
-There is always a bit of bewilderment as I approach this intersection.
-This complicated crossing is the coming together of eight different streets as Flagler Avenue, East Ocean, and West Ocean Blvd, Colorado Avenue, A1A North & South, and Dixie Highway come together to create one of the most confusing intersections a driver could ever imagine.
+One of Downtown Stuart’s most notable tourist attractions is the intersection, known as “Confusion Corner”.
+A bit of bewilderment befuddles drivers approaching this intersection.
+This complicated crossing is the coming together of eight different streets.
+Flagler Avenue, East Ocean, West Ocean Blvd, Colorado Avenue, A1A North & South, and Dixie Highway create one of the most confusing intersections a driver could imagine.

 #16 Sunset at Shepard Park

 Shepard’s Park is one of Stuart’s best spots to watch the sun sink into the St. Lucie River.
-Pair that with sailboats in the foreground and you have that perfect photograph that lets all your friends up north that hey, I’m in Florida.
+Pair that with sailboats in the foreground, and you have that perfect photograph that lets all your friends up north know that you are in Florida.
 Wish you were here!

 #17 The Old Colorado Inn Entrance